positiveban/gaohaoyang.github.io/_posts/2015-09-27-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "H-infinity Theory"
+title:  "Welcome to Jekyll"
 date:   2016-09-27 3:58:54
-categories: Robust-Control
+categories:
-tags: H-infinity
+tags:
-excerpt: How can we reduce the influence of external disturbances to controlled output?
+excerpt: This is the first post!
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.